MPILOGUM114/MeAndYou/docs/source/index.rst

 Mapping Values In SQL
 ---------------------

 In the code below, the columns that are inserted into the table TM_HLL_HISTORYLEADSLOADED are mapped with the values defined and corresponding with the select statement.
-For example, the a.idnumber values from TS_API_ME_AND_YOU_UNLIMITED_STAGE A table will be placed inside IDNUMBER column in the TM_HLL_HISTORYLEADSLOADED table.
+For example, the a.idnumber values from TS_API_CAMPAIGN_NAME_STAGE A table will be placed inside IDNUMBER column in the TM_HLL_HISTORYLEADSLOADED table.

 .. code-block::